 ORC Spring 2019: The Bathroom

-Hello my friends, it is time for ORC Spring 2019: The Master Bathroom!Can you believe this spring will be our fifth time as a guest participant in the ORC?
-This season we are super excited to be featuring our very own Master Bathroom.
+Hello my friends, it is time for ORC Spring 2019: The Bathroom!Can you believe this spring will be our fifth time as a guest participant in the ORC?
+This season we are super excited to be featuring our very own on suite Bathroom.

-This season for the Spring 2019 ORC we will be completing our Master Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
+This season for the Spring 2019 ORC we will be completing our Bathroom, which you all may remember got started last fall with our little toilet room upgrade, for the $100 room challenge, The Game of Thrones.
 That challenge just left us thirsty for more beautiful things in the rest of our Master Bathroom and Hallway, so now we will be adding to this area to complete it.

 WEEKS AT A GLANCE:

 Just in case you maybe wondering exactly what The One Room Challenge is, here is the link, and the scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October for the past 15 seasons.
 The ORC has hosted over 300 interior designers & home decor bloggers, that have joined together in this challenge to makeover one room in their own homes.
 The participants have a total of six weeks, from start to finish, to complete a full room transformation.
 Over 3,500 rooms have been transformed through the One Room Challenge to date, and many spaces have been recognized and featured by several prestigious sites seen here:

 JENRON DESIGNS Previous One Room Challenge Projects: